-Just need to write that goddamn essay on Wuthering Heights for your 8 a.m.
+Need help writing that goddamn essay on Wuthering Heights for your 8 a.m.
 Brit Lit class?
-A librarian will supply you with every scholarly deconstruction ever written on that shitty excuse for a classic, and they’ll probably come up with your thesis statement for you just for fun.
-It’ll be something like: “Heathcliff and Catherine deserve each other because they’re both miserable goddamn monsters who destroy everything they touch and think their inability to set aside personal pride and apologize once in awhile is somehow more important than the genuine suffering of others.”
+A librarian will supply you with every scholarly deconstruction ever written on that shitty excuse for a classic!
+(They’ll probably come up with your thesis statement for you just for fun.
+It’ll be something like: “Heathcliff and Catherine deserve each other because they’re both miserable monsters who destroy everything they touch and think their inability to set aside personal pride and apologize once in awhile is somehow more important than the genuine suffering of others.”)

 I’ve seen some librarians do some amazing shit.
 Help an unemployed man write his resume.
-Show an elderly woman how to increase the text size on her Kindle so she wouldn’t have to use her reading glasses.
-Meet a woman at her car door with the stack of books she had on hold so she didn’t have to drag her five children inside.
+Teach an elderly woman how to use her first Kindle.
+Meet a mother at her car door with the stack of books she had on hold so she didn’t have to drag her five children inside.

 Go to the fucking library